aliparlakci/bulk-downloader-for-reddit/README.md

 # Bulk Downloader for Reddit v2 \[BETA\]
 [![Python Test](https://github.com/aliparlakci/bulk-downloader-for-reddit/actions/workflows/test.yml/badge.svg?branch=v2)](https://github.com/aliparlakci/bulk-downloader-for-reddit/actions/workflows/test.yml)

 This is a tool to download submissions or submission data from Reddit.
 It can be used to archive data or even crawl Reddit to gather research data.
 The BDFR is flexible and can be used in scripts if needed through an extensive command-line interface.
-[List of currently supported sources](#list-of-currenlty-supported-sources)
+[List of currently supported sources](#list-of-currently-supported-sources)

 If you wish to open an issue, please read [the guide on opening issues](docs/CONTRIBUTING.md#opening-an-issue) to ensure that your issue is clear and contains everything it needs to for the developers to investigate.

 ## Installation
-Bulk Downloader for Reddit requires Python 3.9.x and it is distributed via pip.
+*Bulk Downloader for Reddit* **requires** Python 3.9.x and it is distributed via `pip`.
 Install it as such:
 ```bash
 pip install bdfr
 ```